ksu-cs-textbooks/cc210/content/04-conditionals/06-java/08-worked-example/_index.md

 ## Reading Input

 Generally, one of the first things our program should do is read and process the input.
-So, we'll add the few lines we need to create a `Scanner` object and read an input from the user:
+So, we'll add the few lines we need to import the `Scanner` library, create a `Scanner` object, and read an input from the user:

 ```java
 import java.util.Scanner;